What you need to know

 You contribute through paycheck contributions.
 You can use the money to pay for eligible health care expenses during the calendar year.
 For employees hired after the first of the year, your benefits effective date is your hire date.

 FSAs are subject to IRS rules.
 Be sure to save all your receipts.
 You may be asked to provide copies to confirm your expenses.
-If you do not provide receipts when requested, your YSA debit card could be deactivated.
+If you do not provide receipts when requested, your Smart Choice debit card could be deactivated.

 How do I know how much to contribute?

 Typically, this is a use-it-or-lose-it account.
-Any funds not used by the end of the calendar year will be forfeited.
+Any unused funds exceeding the annual allowable carryover amount at the end of the calendar year will be forfeited.
 You won’t receive a refund if you don’t use all the money in your FSA, which is why it’s important to understand what expenses are eligible and to conservatively estimate your FSA expenses for the coming year.
-However, due to the global pandemic, recent changes provide added flexibility in using unused funds from the previous plan year—if you had a Health Care FSA in 2020 and had an unused balance in your account, your entire unused balance will now carry over to 2021.
-Unused 2021 balances will also carry over to 2022.
-Review how these changes affect your benefits.
+In plan year 2023, participants can carry over up to $610 of unused funds to use in plan year 2024.

 Use the FSA estimator on Your Benefits Resources (YBR) during Annual Enrollment to help you estimate your expenses.
 Another way to determine your Health Care FSA contribution is to talk to your medical, dental, and vision providers.
 Each can help you budget your expenses for the upcoming year.
 Also, if you have recurring medical, dental, or vision expenses, you likely already know how much you’ll need to contribute to cover those expenses.